German Shorthaired Pointer

 Interesting facts about the German Shorthaired Pointer

-German hunters in the late 19th century were so successful in developing the GSP that they remain among the top-winning breeds in competitive hunting today
+German hunters in the late 19th century were so successful in developing the GSP that they remain among the top-winning breeds in competitive hunting trials today.

-In Iraq, GSPs are used as detection dogs to locate unexploded ordnance, thanks to their exceptional scenting abilities
+In countries like Iraq, GSPs are used as detection dogs to locate unexploded ordnance, thanks to their exceptional scenting abilities and courage.

 FAQ